GoogleChrome/chromium-dashboard/developer-documentation.md

 1. All Lit components are in `/client-src/elements`.
 1. All JavaScript files are in `/client-src/js-src/` and processed by gulp, then output to `/static/js/` and get included in templates.
 1. All CSS files are in `/client-src/sass/` and processed by gulp, then output to `/static/css/` and get included in templates.

+### Adding an icon

+Shoelace comes bundled with [Bootstrap Icons](https://icons.getbootstrap.com), but we prefer to use [Material Icons](https://fonts.google.com/icons?icon.set=Material+Icons) in most cases.

+To add a new Bootstrap icon:
+1. Copy it from node_modules/@shoelace-style/shoelace/dist/assets/icons to static/shoelace/assets/icons.
+1. Reference it like `<sl-icon name="icon-name">`.

+To add a new Material icon:
+1. Download the 24pt SVG file from https://fonts.google.com/icons?icon.set=Material+Icons
+1. Rename it to the icon name with underscores, and place it in static/shoelace/assets/material-icons.
+1. Reference it like `<sl-icon library="material" name="icon_name">`.

 ## Creating a user with admin privileges